 Allocated: $640,000

-The City has used ARPA dollars to fund a variety of different programming related to homelessness in our community.
-This additional funding helped prevent homelessness in Fort Collins from increasing during the pandemic, in contrast to many communities across the nation.
+The City has used ARPA dollars to fund a variety of different programming related to homelessness in Fort Collins.
+This additional funding helped slow the growth of homelessness in Fort Collins since 2020, in contrast to many communities across the nation.
+It continues to provide critical support to those experiencing homelessness locally, providing shelter, resource and housing navigation and other core services.

 The majority of this funding was granted to nonprofits and community partners who provide services and programming directly to people experiencing homelessness.
-The strategies being funded are proven to reduce the likelihood of prolonged or chronic homelessness and connected those in need to resources and support.
-Initiatives Include:
+The strategies being funded are proven to reduce the likelihood of prolonged or chronic homelessness.
+Specific initiatives funded include:

-- Expansion of Outreach Fort Collins to include street outreach coverage of midtown.
+- Expansion of Outreach Fort Collins to include street outreach coverage of midtown and north Fort Collins.

-- Increased Case Management to connect individuals with crucial resources and services, including housing.
+- Increased Case Management and Resource Navigation to connect individuals with crucial resources and services, including housing.

 - 24/7 Sheltering: Access to 24/7 shelter provides better outcomes for people experiencing homelessness because of increased stability due to daytime shelter access.

-- Expanded Seasonal Overflow Shelter to support more individuals during extreme winter weather.
+- Expanded Seasonal Overflow Shelter to support more individuals during extreme weather.

 - Rapid Rehousing Programming: Short-term rental assistance and services so people can obtain housing quickly and increase self-sufficiency.

-- Murphy Center: Funding to support expanded hours and general operations to increase access to services.
+- Murphy Center: Funding to support expanded hours and general operations to increase access to core services.

 This program has also been funded by ARPA dollars in the 2023-2024 budget.